chrisyw0/fb_marketplace_recommendation/README.md

 - Train a model with training dataset
 - Predict the price for testing dataset with the model

-We have one-hot encoded the root cateogry, cooridinates from location, and tokens count from product name and desciption from the product dataset as features.
+We have one-hot encoded the root category, coordinates from location, and tokens count from product name and description from the product dataset as features.
 After training with the training dataset, the model is tested with the testing dataset.
 Finally, the performance is then measured by RMSE.

 The RMSE for the model is around 167.6.